ATU Scholars Symposium

 Students can have their posters printed for free at ATU Campus Life.
 To ensure the best print quality, save your file as a PDF and submit it to campuslife@atu.edu; by March 30, 2026.
 For consistency, please do not alter the header, colors, or overall dimensions.
 Everything below the yellow line can be customized for your work — add or adjust text boxes, tables, figures, photos, or artwork as needed.

 Students should prepare a presentation of no more than 20 minutes.
-Sessions, including Q&A, should last approximately 30 minutes.
+Each session, including questions and discussion, will last approximately 30 minutes.
+To ensure the symposium remains on schedule, presentation times will be strictly observed.

 For guidance on uploading your presentation, see the Online Research Commons and consult the Kaltura Guide for help with recording and submitting your video.